-The logical first step here would be searching for a University.
+The logical first step here would be to search for a university.
 However, before you begin making plans, make sure you meet travel requirements.
-This way you can make sure you have necessary documents ready in advance, mitigating a situation where you miss an important deadline.
+This way, you can make sure you have the necessary documents ready in advance, mitigating a situation where you miss an important deadline.

 Finances and Passport

-Besides documents for your travel plans, you will need an English proficiency qualification such as a TOEFL or IELTS qualification.
-It’s important that you take this test proactively as UK universities you end up applying to might require a specific score and that may take you more than one try.
+Besides documents for your travel plans, you will need an English proficiency qualification such as an IELTS qualification.
+It’s important that you take this test proactively as the UK universities you end up applying to might require a specific score and that may take you more than one try.

-Authorities in the UK visa applicants to get cleared for Tuberculosis or TB.
-This is not a requirement for every country, check the list here to find if you need to get tested or not.
+Authorities in the UK require visa applicants to get cleared for tuberculosis or TB.
+This is not a requirement for every country.
+Check the list here to see if you need to get tested or not.

 Step 2 – Find a University and Course